 Learning institutions have gradually gained notoriety as avenues of sexual abuse, but the statistics are unreliable and abuse often only reported if it results in pregnancy.
 Boys also suffer, but in silence – not a single boy reported a sexual abuse matter in the whole of Kilifi County last year.
 Children fall prey to the promises and gifts offered by the teacher, exchanging food, money for tampons, or the promises of better grades, for sex.

 "When a teacher in school sees you are always hungry, they will give you money for lunch and in exchange you have sex with them.
 Some girls have become pregnant and dropped out of school because of these teachers and the men they have sex with."
-15-year-old girl, Kilifi (Plan International, Because I am a Girl - Kenya Country Report 2012)
+15-year-old girl, Kilifi (Because I am a Girl - Kenya Country Report 2012)

 There is considerable and growing evidence that bullying is common place in Kenyan schools.
 Reported incidents are often not taken seriously and considered 'part of school life' and of growing up.
 Children suffer with no place to seek protection.